michellelam/michellelam.github.io/_pages/about.md

 About
 ======

-I am an Economist at Bates White Economics Consulting in the Antitrust practice.

-I received my Economics PhD from the University of Michigan, Ann Arbor in 2023.
-My research interests are in International Trade, Labor, and Urban Economics.
+I am a Senior Economist at Bates White Economics Consulting in the Antitrust practice.
+I received my Economics PhD (trade, labor) from the University of Michigan, Ann Arbor in 2023.